free office software

 Plays everything

-Another of the free software greats, VLC Media Player is the most widely compatible player available.
+Another of the free software greats, VLC Media Player is the most widely compatible multimedia player available.

 It seems no matter how esoteric a music or video format you throw at it is, it's got it covered.
-Plus, nowadays it's using more and more hardware acceleration to make proceedings more snappy too.
+Plus it uses hardware acceleration to make proceedings more snappy too.

 Download: